Archival Resources · Mangalorean Catholic Community

 The Genealogical Project

-In 1992, while browsing an antique baptismal register (1810–1880) at Milagres Church, Dr. Lobo discovered the birth record of his great-grandfather, Anthony Peter Lobo.
-This became the nucleus of an encyclopaedic project documenting the history and genealogy of Mangalorean Catholic families — drawing on parish registers from Rosario Cathedral and Milagres Church, personal interviews, and unpublished genealogies by Rao Saheb Francis Xavier Lobo and Marian Saldanha.
+In 1992, while browsing an antique baptismal register (1810–80) at Milagres Church, Mangalore, Dr. Lobo discovered the 1841 birth record of his great-grandfather, Pedro Antonio Lobo.
+This became the nucleus of an encyclopaedic project documenting the history and genealogy of Mangalorean Catholic families — drawing on 19th century parish registers from Rosario Cathedral and Milagres Church, personal interviews, and unpublished genealogical notes by various old time scholars.

 Life Timeline